East Fremantle Football Club: West Australian Football Hall of Fame

-Five have been elevated to Legend status: George Doig (2004), John Todd (2004), William "Nipper" Truscott (2004), Steve Marsh (2005) and Jack Sheedy (2005).
+Five have been elevated to Legend status: George Doig (2004), Steve Marsh (2005), Jack Sheedy (2005), John Todd (2004) and William "Nipper" Truscott (2004).

 EFFC Hall of Fame

-On Saturday 2 June 2012, the East Fremantle Football Club inducted 52 individuals into the inaugural East Fremantle Football Club Hall of Fame.
+On Saturday 2 June 2012, 52 individuals were inducted into the inaugural East Fremantle Football Club Hall of Fame.
 Nine inductees were also given 'Legend' status.
-Only Players, Officials and Volunteers that served the club between 1898 and 1986 were deemed worthy to be inducted.
+Only players, officials and volunteers that served the club between 1898 and 1986 were deemed worthy to be inducted.

 Roll of honour

 At the outbreak of World War I many players from Western Australia enlisted in the armed services, East Fremantle Football Club players killed in action include: